rust-lang/docs.rs/README.md

 Make sure you are running every listed command inside `/vagrant` directory in virtual machine.
-You can connect to virtual machine with `vagrant ssh` and switch cwd with: `cd /vagrant` inside virtual machine.
+You can connect to virtual machine with `vagrant ssh` and switch current working directory with: `cd /vagrant` inside virtual machine.

-You can get a full list of commands with `cargo run -- --help`.

 #### Starting web server